Westland Whirlwind (helicopter): Design and development

 In 1960 Westland introduced a Whirlwind powered by the 1,000 hp Bristol Siddeley Gnome turboshaft, the greater power giving much improved performance over the earlier piston-engined variants; helicopters receiving this modification were redesignated as the HAR.9.
 The Gnome featured an early computer controlled fuel system that removed variations in engine power and made for much easier handling by the pilot.

 More than 400 Whirlwinds were built, of which nearly 100 were exported to foreign customers.

+Some Whirlwinds were converted to turbine power and served well into the 1970s.